 The following example shows the bubble chart in the Groups tab.
 The adjacent Log Records tab can also be seen in the image:

-Click Search and Table Options icon > Click Alias Options > Modify the Groups Alias and Log Records Alias values.
+Click Search and Table Options icon > Click Display Options > Under Alias Options, modify the Groups Alias and Log Records Alias values.

 The Group Alias is used when there is only one item in the Groups table.

 Join Multiple Groups Using the Map Command

 map command to join multiple sub-groups from the

 existing linked Groups.
 This is useful to assign a Session ID for related events, or